Mentor2108/web-scraper/README.md

-# Backend
+# Config Based Scraper

-This is my backend service code which I will be using for my projects.
+This is a config based scraper which will be using primarily chromedp for scraping, but will be supporting other libraries as well over time.